e-kwsm/rdkit/Docs/Book/RDKit_Book.rst

       atom
    6. Set the symbol of any double bond which has two identically ranked atoms attached to either end [#eitherend]_ to the default for that bond
-   7. If steps 5 and 6 modfied any atoms or bonds, loop back to step 4.
+   7. If steps 5 and 6 modified any atoms or bonds, loop back to step 4.
    8. Add any potential stereogenic atom which does not have to identically ranked neighbors to the results
    9. Add any potential stereogenic atom which does not have two identically